 Then you will need to edit the bass ms time for bass to be perfectly matching the sidechain and the kick.

-Set your Decay and Vol accordingly to this, you don’t want to have many sidechains going on and most often when used as this short decay kick you can hear the kick as well the bass.
-To hard sidechain is not good.
-And often cause a major problem to a track
+Set your Decay and Vol accordingly to this; you don’t want to have many sidechains going on, and most often, when used as this short decay kick, you can hear the kick as well as the bass.
+Remember that to hard sidechain is not good.
+And often cause a significant problem to a track

 Another thing.
 On the master mixer, you can use this option to make -12dB high levels for frequencies above 3000Hz.
 Having higher than -12dB high frequencies is not recommended for a track.
 And why is that?
-Since some equipment plays badly the higher the levels are especially earbuds.
+Since some equipment plays poorly, the higher the levels are especially with earbuds they sound awful.
 Even on phones and Android to iPhone.
 Most have problems with their high frequencies and that’s nearly anyone.

-On Master, you should monitor your high frequencies.
-If you have to much yellow in the upper field.
-Means your track has too much higher frequencies: As in with Edison you can turn on view Spectrum.
-You need to record with Edison in order to visualize the wave.
+On Master, you should monitor your high frequencies if you have to much yellow in the upper field.
+Means your track has too much higher frequencies: As in with Edison, you can turn on view Spectrum.
+You need to record with Edison to visualize the wave.

-Here is a look of a more proper track it’s though less hard and has a less yellow color to the higher frequencies.
-Remember that some sounds might reveal to bad levels in the higher frequencies:
+Here is a look of a more proper track.
+It’s though less hard and has a less yellow color to the higher frequencies.
+Remember that some sounds might reveal to harmful levels in the higher frequencies:

 You can see this track has dense yellow on the bottom.
 Means bass is running high levels.
-In fact, a better level would be purple to orange color.
+A better standard level would be purple to orange color.
 In many tracks from the mainstream, these levels often don’t get to yellow color, and often lie around purple-colored look.

-For your comfort.
-If you feel you can hear your tracks properties, you might not need to overbalance your track by pushing it to limit.
-Sometimes a good track can sound good for others if you keep levels more down than up.
-And if it sounds good it probably is for most times.
-Remember to not use Gucci headphones or anything that makes all tracks in the globe sound good therefore your quality will be ill bad.
+For your comfort, if you feel you can hear your tracks properties, you might not need to overbalance your track by pushing it to limit.
+Sometimes the right track can sound good for others if you keep levels more down than up.
+And if it sounds good, it probably is as well for most.
+Remember not to use Gucci headphones or anything that makes all tracks in the globe sound good; therefore, your quality will be ill bad.

-Here you see a properly mastered track.
-Where there is no conflict of too high levels.
+Here you see an adequately mastered track, where there is no conflict of too high levels.
 And mastering is done through mixing the sounds properly for the master; it stays dynamic throughout the track.